WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 - use proper markdown for the footnotes
 - consider some ASCII notation rather than Erlang
-    - I like the Erlang and I did use bitstrings in more clever ways in an earlier version
+    - I like the Erlang and I did use bit-strings in more clever ways in an earlier version
     - now that it's all on the byte boundary this may not matter as much
     - Erlang is less ambiguous here but it's also unfamiliar to some
 - move the Erlang specs out of the main document and into the reference functions